 Neither Elaine nor Alice Isabel contested their expulsion as far as I know - certainly nothing in the GD archives at the Freemasons’ Library indicates that they did.
 The ramifications of Blythe Road did rumble on for a month or so, though.
 Crowley had added his name to the list of 2nd Order members he found at Blythe Road; on behalf of the members in London, Percy Bullock struck it out again.
 Legal action began about items now missing from the 2nd Order rooms: Crowley saying he wanted compensation for them, apparently on Mathers’ behalf; the GD in London arguing that as they had all put money in to buy them, they were not Mathers’ property but the GD’s as a whole.
 A letter from the GD’s solicitor to Crowley’s solicitor contained words which Crowley decided had “threatened the reputation of Miss Simpson”.
 Julian Baker tried to act as mediator on that issue but it was only decided when Elaine - wisely, I think - chose not to take undue offence at what might have been written.
 There’s no evidence in the GD files that any of these legal exchanges got as far as court, or even as far as an out-of-court settlement, and Elaine - as the possibly libelled person - was the only one who could have started a libel case, or stopped it.

 Elaine was moving on.
-On 12 June 1900, she and Paul Harry Witkowski were married at St Saviour’s Paddington.
+On 12 June 1900, she and Paul Ignatz Witkowski (known during his marriage as Paul Harry) were married at St Saviour’s Paddington.
 Aleister Crowley left England that month to go climbing in Mexico.
 Elaine and her husband went to Hong Kong, where at least for a time, she put aside these childish things.
-This was force majeure as much as choice: she had to adapt to a new country and cope with the climate of the tropics, which made so many Westerners wilt; make new friends; learn her new double-role of wife and mistress of the household - which is likely to have contained several servants to supervise; and she was soon pregnant, having the baby some time during 1901 (I don’t know exactly when, nor even which sex the baby was).
+This was force majeure as much as choice: she had to adapt to a new country and cope with the climate of the tropics, which made so many Westerners wilt; make new friends; learn her new double-role of wife and mistress of the household - which is likely to have contained several servants to supervise; and she was soon pregnant, having her first child - Georgiana - during 1901.
 She would have played hostess to visits from both her and her husband’s relatives: Alice Isabel certainly went to Hong Kong to see her grandchild during 1901.
 Having made the long journey from Europe, visitors would stay for at least several weeks.
 And taking part in Hong Kong’s social life would have been important for Elaine personally, to help her settle, but also for her husband and his business career.
 They had two communities to be socially involved with - the British community and the large and important German contingent in Hong Kong.

 If her mother is to be believed, Elaine would have managed all these changes well: Alice Isabel says of Elaine that she had inherited her grandfather John Hall’s “wonderful adaptability to new environments”.
 However, I think Crowley’s writings suggest a somewhat different interpretation.
 She might have been bored, starved of the kind of challenge her GD study had given her.
 So when Crowley acted on the suggestion inadvertently made by Alice Isabel, contacting Elaine to suggest that they should visit one another astrally, she agreed.
 He made the suggestion late in 1900, only a few months after they had - apparently - gone their separate ways.